NazriJasmal/My-Projects/Project - Visual Data Exploration of Chrisco/Task.md

 ## Attributes of the Dataset

 We need to explore 5 different CSV datasets that contain the daily customer data visiting each outlet and the overall performance of each outlet, such as outlet marketing, outlet overheads, outlet size, and outlet staff.
-DailyCustomers.csv - Contains the number of daily customers each store had over a one-year period.
-StoreMarketing.csv - Contains the amount of money each store spent annually for marketing.
-StoreOverheads.csv - Contains the amount of money each store spent annually for non-essential purposes.
-StoreSize.csv - Contains the size (floor space) of each store in square meters.
-StoreStaff.csv - Contains the number of staff members employed at each store.

 • Daily Customer Data: This dataset contains information on the number of customers visiting each outlet each day in the year 2021